Soft vs Hard Golf Balls: The Choice For Average Golfers

 Key takeaways:

-• The distances were the same
+• The distances were similar

 Wedge Comparison